boostkpi/boostkpi.github.io/_posts/2022-01-06-BoostKPIs-alerting-features.md

 | 2022-01-03 5:00:00 | IN      | Android          | 116.22 | 378    |
 | 2022-01-03 6:00:00 | US      | iOS              | 122.14 | 241    |

 This dataset represents hourly aggregated advertising data.
 In this example, the "Country" and "Operating system" columns are dimensions while the "Spend" and "Clicks" columns are KPIs.
-We can also define the derived KPI "Cost per click" as "Clicks" divided by "Spend".
+We can also define the derived KPI "Cost per click" as "Spend" divided by "Clicks".

 # Detecting anomalies

 We support a variety of rules and methods for detecting anomalies.
 Many of the following rules are configurable to meet specific business requirements.

-#### Absolute change
+#### 1. Absolute change

 An absolute change anomaly is when a KPI value deviates by a fixed, absolute amount from a specified offset.